Clubs, Groups & Courses

 At the Casa level, these excursions include trips to local points of interest such as apple-picking farms, maple syrup producers, corn mazes, museums, conservation areas, and diverse ethnic centres.

 In the Elementary program, students experience off-site theatre and music productions, and trips to conservation areas.
-In Upper Elementary, they go on an over-night cross-country skiing trip.
+In Upper Elementary, they go on an over-night winter trip.
 These trips are some of the students’ most memorable experiences as they solidify relationships with their classmates and teachers in a fun and exciting environment.

 “Community” in Montessori refers to many levels of society, beginning with the immediate classroom and peer community, moving to the broader school and family community, to the local neighbourhood and city, to the world at large.
 Community, and respect and responsibility for community, is a key element of the Montessori philosophy.